A Group Of Animals Are Called

 • Learn the Collective Nouns: Start by familiarizing yourself with some of the more common and interesting collective nouns.
 A pride of lions, a murder of crows, a school of fish, a herd of elephants – each term tells a story about the animal and its behavior.
 There are many online resources and books that list collective nouns, often with fascinating etymological explanations.

 • Support Conservation Efforts: Protecting animal habitats is essential for preserving their social structures.
 Support conservation organizations that work to protect critical habitats and promote sustainable land use practices.
-By contributing to these efforts, you can help ensure that future generations will have the opportunity to marvel at the wonders of animal societies.
+By contributing to these efforts, you can help check that future generations will have the opportunity to marvel at the wonders of animal societies.

 • Educate Others: Share your knowledge of animal groups with others.
 Whether you're talking to friends and family or teaching children, spread awareness about the fascinating world of animal behavior and the importance of conservation.
 By educating others, you can inspire a greater appreciation for nature and a commitment to protecting it.